Chamaenerion angustifolium: Pollination

 The flowers are visited by a wide variety of insects (the generalised pollination syndrome).
 Some species in the insect order Lepidoptera frequently use the willowherb as their primary larval host-plant, examples including the elephant hawk moth (Deilephila elpenor), bedstraw hawk moth (Hyles gallii), and the white-lined sphinx moth (Hyles lineata).

 Uses

-The plant is not considered palatable, but is easy to find.
-The very young shoots and leaves can be cooked and eaten.
-The young flowers are also edible, and the stems of older plants can be split to extract the edible raw pith.
-Additionally, the leaves can be used for tea.
+The plant is not considered palatable, but the young shoots and leaves can be cooked and eaten.
+Fresh leaves can be eaten raw.
+The young flowers are also edible (being made into jelly in the Yukon) and the stems of older plants can be split to extract the edible raw pith.
+The root can be roasted after scraping off the outside, but often tastes bitter.
+To mitigate this, the root is collected before the plant flowers and the brown thread in the middle removed.
+The stem centers can also be prepared by splitting the outer stalk, and eaten raw.